Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 } EFI_IFR_TYPE_VALUE;
 ```

-Therefore to get the value we first look at the `UINT8 Type` argument and then use the necessary type on the `EFI_IFR_TYPE_VALUE` union.
+Therefore to get the actual value we first look at the `UINT8 Type` argument and then use the necessary type on the `EFI_IFR_TYPE_VALUE` union.
+Below I've written two functions: `TypeToStr` simply prints a type of the callback element, and `DebugCallbackValue` prints an element value based on it's type:
 ```cpp
 EFI_STRING TypeToStr(UINT8 Type)
 {